Engin-Boot/pong-stage-TnmyB/Stage0/menu_control.md

-# Menu and Control
+# Menu and UI

 ## Feature

-To start, restart, pause, resume and exit game
+To start, restart, pause, resume and exit game and manage game UI.

 ## Acceptance Criteria